jboss-developer/jboss-eap-quickstarts/README.md

 ### Configure Maven to Build and Deploy the Quickstarts

 The quickstarts use artifacts located in the JBoss Developer repository.
 You must configure Maven to use that repository before you build and deploy the quickstarts.

+_Note: If you do not wish to configure the Maven settings, you must pass the configuration setting on every Maven command as follows: ` -s QUICKSTART_HOME/settings.xml`_

 1. Locate the Maven install directory for your operating system.
 It is usually installed in `${user.home}/.m2/`.